 The university recognizes that a diploma is an official document signifying the completion of a student's education.
 As such, this document must reflect the legal name of a student.
 Some variations are allowable based on student preference (i.e., inclusion of middle name or initial, suffixes).
 Nonetheless, the name placed on the diploma must reflect an acceptable form of the student's legal name at the time of degree conferral.
-Diplomas for previously conferred degrees cannot be reprinted following a legal name change.
+Diplomas for previously conferred degrees will be reprinted upon request following a legal name change (previous diploma must be relinquished).